 The first part is a full top-level token.
 This top-level token must have at least one submodule that is a detached digest.
-This top-level token may be either CBOR or JSON-encoded.
-It may be a CWT, JWT, UCCS or UJCS, but not a DEB.
+This toplevel token may be either CBOR or JSON-encoded.
+It may be a CWT, or JWT but not a DEB.
+It may also be some future-defined token type.
 The same mechanism for distinguishing the type for nested token submodules is used here.

 The second part is a map/object containing the detached Claims-Sets corresponding to the detached digests in the full token.

-When the DEB is CBOR-encoded, each Claims-Set is wrapped in a byte string.
+DEB is CBOR-encoded, each Claims-Set is wrapped in a byte string.
 When the DEB is JSON-encoded, each Claims-Set is base64url encoded.
 All the detached Claims-Sets MUST be encoded in the same format as the DEB.
 No mixing of encoding formats is allowed for the Claims-Sets in a DEB.

-For CBOR-encoded DEBs, tag TBD602 can be used to identify it.
-The normal rules apply for use or non-use of a tag.
+For CBOR-encoded DEBs, tag TBD602 can be used to identify it. normal rules apply for use or non-use of a tag.
 When it is sent as a submodule, it is always sent as a tag to distinguish it from the other types of nested tokens.

-The digests of the detached claims sets are associated with detached claims-sets by label/name.
-It is up to the constructor of the detached EAT bundle to ensure the names uniquely identify the detached claims sets.
+The digests of the detached claims sets are associated with detached Claims-Sets by label/name.
+It is up to the constructor of the detached EAT bundle to ensure the names uniquely identify the detachedclaims sets.
 Since the names are used only in the detached EAT bundle, they can be very short, perhaps one byte.

 '''

+DEB-Messages = DEB-Tagged-Message / DEB-Untagged-Message

+DEB-Tagged-Message = #6.TBD(DEB-Untagged-Message)

+DEB-Untagged-Message = Detached-EAT-Bundle

 Detached-EAT-Bundle = [

-main-token : Nested-Token,
+main-token: Nested-Token,

 detached-claims-sets: {

-+ tstr => cbor-wrapped-claims-set / json-wrapped-claims-set
++ tstr => JC<json-wrapped-claims-set,

+cbor-wrapped-claims-set>

 }

-]
+1

+json-wrapped-claims-set = base64-url-text

+cbor-wrapped-claims-set = bstr .cbor Claims-Set

 '''

-json-wrapped-claims-set = tstr .regexp "[A-Za-z0-9=-]+"

-cbor-wrapped-claims-set = bstr .cbor Claims-Set